Apellis Medical Hub

 US Retina Fellow Research Grant

-Apellis is committed to improving the lives of patients with geographic atrophy (GA) secondary to age-related macular degeneration (AMD) and supports medical and scientific research that demonstrates the highest standards of scientific integrity, inclusivity, and intellectual curiosity.
+Apellis is committed to improving the lives of patients with geographic atrophy (GA) secondary to AMD and supports medical and scientific research that demonstrates the highest standards of scientific integrity, inclusivity, and intellectual curiosity.

-Apellis is supporting US retina fellows by offering a research grant of up to $50,000, awarded based on its scientific merit and impact on patients.
+Apellis is offering a research grant of up to $50,000, awarded based on its scientific merit and impact on patients.
 Research applications should have the following scientific focus:

 • Imaging and diagnostic strategies for GA